spexod/iSLAT/README.md

 the code uses molecular data from [HITRAN](https://hitran.org/). iSLAT has been developed and currently tested on spectra at infrared wavelengths as observed at different resolving powers (R = 700-90,000) with:
-JWST-MIRI, Spitzer-IRS, IRTF-ISHELL.
+JWST-MIRI, Spitzer-IRS, VLT-CRIRES, IRTF-ISHELL.
 Examples of these spectra are included for users to practice with the tool functionalities across a range of resolving powers. iSLAT has been built as a flexible tool that should work with one-dimensional molecular spectra observed